 8. What skills do you need to become a data analyst?

-In addition to being well-versed in the tools and techniques we’ve explored so far, data analysts are also expected to demonstrate certain skills and abilities.
+In addition to being well-versed in the tools and techniques we’ve explored so far, data analysts are also expected to demonstrate certain skills and abilities, which they’ll often learn while studying a course at a data analytics school.
 Here are some of the most important hard and soft skills you’ll need to become a data analyst:

 Learn more in this guide: What are the key skills every data analyst needs?

-9. What are some of the best data analytics certifications and courses?
+9. What are some of the best data analytics courses?

 Having read about what a career in data analytics entails and the skills you’ll need to master, you may now be wondering: How can I become a data analyst?

-- The CareerFoundry Data Analytics Program: CareerFoundry offers a flexibly-paced online program which comes complete with an expert one-to-one mentor, a personal tutor, career coaching, and a job guarantee.
-You don’t need any prior knowledge or experience, and you can try a free introductory short course here.
+CareerFoundry offers a flexibly-paced online program which comes complete with an expert one-to-one mentor, a personal tutor, career coaching, and a job guarantee.
+You don’t need any prior knowledge or experience, and you can try a free introductory short course.

 10. What does the future hold for data analytics?

 So what does this mean in terms of career prospects?
-At the time of writing, a search for data analyst jobs on indeed.com turns up 20,000 vacancies in the United States alone.
+At the time of writing, a search for data analyst jobs on indeed.com turns up over 20,000 vacancies in the United States alone.
 And we can expect this figure to rise: according to a report published by the World Economic Forum, data analysts will be one of the most in-demand professionals in 2020 and beyond.
+It’s no wonder that data is one of the jobs of the future.

 If you’re considering a career in data analytics, there has never been a better time.
 As the market grows and businesses face a significant skills shortage, data analysts will increasingly benefit from high demand, a rich variety of opportunities, and competitive compensation.